 Social Anxiety Disorder Treatment Strategies

-Cognitive behavioral therapy is an effective tool for combatting social anxiety disorder (SAD).
+- Cognitive behavioral therapy or CBT is an effective tool for combating social anxiety disorder (SAD).
 However, for many it is simply too expensive, or not something they're ready to commit to right away.

 Challenge Thought Processes

 As awareness increases through the practice of mindfulness, it will become easier to identify the negative thoughts, which tend to go hand-in-hand with social anxiety.
 The more a person is able to identify (or label) which thoughts are negative/unhelpful, the more successful he or she can become at challenging those thoughts.

 To challenge negative thoughts, one might as themselves questions such as:

 - Is this thought absolutely true?
 What is the evidence?

 - Is there the possibility this thought is not true?
 What is the evidence?